cloud-ark/caastle/README.rst

 CloudARK is a command-line non-hosted alternative to PaaS.
 Using CloudARK

+- Build web applications that use cloud-native managed services like Amazon RDS, Google Cloud SQL.

-- Deploy web applications directly from Docker to popular container systems like Amazon ECS.
+- Deploy to popular container systems like Amazon ECS and Google GKE (coming).

-- Simple and predictable way to deploy microservices on cloud.

 - Get ultimate dev/prod parity between local Docker environment and production cloud environment.

+- Gain pre-deployment insights into your application and its cloud environment.

 Non-hosted nature of CloudARK has following benefits: